The customer of today is an “infovore.”

 Reciprocity is what motivates customers to send a tweet, share their experience with a friend or continue doing business with you over time as a loyal customer.

 Trigger #3: Being a VIP

 There are few things more valuable to your company than loyal customers.
-Not only will they continue spending money with you over time, but 78 percent of customers say they show loyalty to a brand by telling others about it.
+Not only will they continue spending money with you over time, but a ClickFox survey shows that 78 percent of customers say they show loyalty to a brand by telling others about it.
 That’s a pretty compelling case for an investment in building customer loyalty.

 Since we know that loyal customers are extremely valuable, are there ways to further strengthen these relationships?
 Are there tangible ways of motivating customers to keep coming back?
 The data says yes.
 Depending on your business, there are a few different ways to execute these tactics.